Portrait of Bernardino Campi Painting Sofonisba Anguissola: Mary D. Garrard

-Among one of the most popular interpretations of Bernardino Campi Painting Sofonisba Anguissola is attributed to Mary D. Garrard.
+One of the most popular interpretations of Bernardino Campi Painting Sofonisba Anguissola is attributed to Mary D. Garrard.
 In her article "Here's Looking at Me: Sofonisba Anguissola and the Problem of the Woman Artist" published in 1994, Garrard argued that this was a display of the artists wit.
 By removing herself from the piece and instead attributing her work to a man, she is calling attention to the double standards of being a female artist during the 16th century.
 With it being shown as a piece by Campi, according to Garrard, it highlighted the common belief of the time that art, and creation in general, was masculine in nature.

 The inclusion of Bernadino Campi was another element that was aimed to draw attention to the double standards present at the time.
 Mary D. Garrard referenced a 1554 letter sent to Campi by Florentine painter Francesco Salviati in which he described Anguissola as "the beautiful Cremonese painter, your [Campi's] creation".
 Garrard compared this type of relationship to the Greek myth of Pygmalion in which an artist's sculpture of a beautiful woman was brought to life by the goddess Aphrodite.
 By equating Campi to Pygmalion, it adds a sense of irony that would justify the seemingly random inclusion of Anguissola's teacher in the piece.
 By painting a picture Anguissola herself painted, it showed that he is not responsible for her talent.
 The inclusion of the maulstick, seen as a tool for amateur artists, further emphasized this point since it showed that not only is her talent her own but it surpassed Campi's.